-- Do not travel outside the Jerusalem Center in groups smaller than three people, and avoid jogging or walking near dense shrubbery where assailants might hide.
-Always stay near well-lighted paths and walkways at night, carry your cell phone to summon help, and let roommates know where you are going and when you will return. - Lock windows and doors, and close drapes and blinds while dressing and after dark. - Responding to personal ads or using social media and dating apps to meet new people is not permitted at the Jerusalem Center.
-While at the Jerusalem Center, do not meet someone you have only connected with online or over the phone. - Be cautious about sharing intimate pictures or videos of yourself with anyone, or with someone you don't know.
-Report to the JCSO any threats to distribute or take intimate pictures or videos without your consent.
-Never share intimate pictures or videos of anyone else without their consent. - Reconsider what information you make available on social media, such as contact information and details about travel plans and current location of the Jerusalem Center program participants.
-Consider whether you would give the information to a stranger, and if not, then it is likely not safe to post the information on social media. - Always tell your roommates where you are going and with whom you are meeting. - Carry your cell phone with you and keep it charged.
-If you are nervous or suspicious, call the JCSO using Speed Dial 2 and they will send someone immediately to your location.
-Have the most important emergency contact phone numbers memorized just in case you need to make a call and you don't have your cell phone with you.
+- Avoid jogging alone, and avoid jogging or walking near dense shrubbery where assailants might hide.
+Always stay near well-lighted paths and walkways at night, carry a cell phone to summon help, and let friends or family know where you are going and when you will return. - Lock windows and doors, and close drapes and blinds while dressing and after dark. - Be extremely cautious when responding to personal ads or using social media and dating apps to meet new people.
+Furthermore, remain cautious when deciding to meet someone you have only connected with online or over the phone. - Be cautious about sharing intimate pictures or videos of yourself with anyone, or with someone you don't know.
+Report to police any threats to distribute or take intimate pictures or videos without your consent.
+Never share intimate pictures or videos of anyone else without their consent. - Reconsider what information you make available on social media, such as contact information and details about where you have been and where you currently are.
+Consider whether you would give the information to a stranger, and if not, then it is likely not safe to post the information on social media. - If you are meeting a date for the first time, consider taking a friend with you.
+At the very least, tell your roommates or family members where you are going and with whom you are meeting. - Do not accept a ride from someone you do not know, including a blind date.
+Consider providing your own transportation to and from dates.
+Be independent and aware in social settings.
+Express opinions on where to go and appropriate places to meet. - Carry your cell phone with you and keep it charged.
+Save emergency contact numbers into your phone and have the most important emergency contact phone numbers memorized just in case you need to make a call and you don't have your cell phone with you. - If you are dating or getting to know someone, remember that it takes time to build healthy relationships and to truly get to know an individual.
+Arrange group or double dates to give you time to get to know someone well.